justin13601/ACES/README.md

 ### Static Data

-Support for static data depends on your data standard and those variables are expressed.
-For instance, in MEDS, it is feasible to express static data as a predicate, and thus criteria can be set normally.
-However, this is not yet incorporated for ESGPT.
-If a predicates dataframe is directly used, you may create a predicate column that specifies your static variable.
+Static data is now supported.
+In MEDS, static variables are simply stored in rows with `null` timestamps.
+In ESGPT, static variables are stored in a separate `subjects_df` table.
+In either case, it is feasible to express static variables as a predicate and apply the associated criteria normally using the `patient_demographics` heading of a configuration file.
+Please see [here](https://eventstreamaces.readthedocs.io/en/latest/notebooks/examples.html) and [here](https://eventstreamaces.readthedocs.io/en/latest/notebooks/predicates.html) for examples and details.

 ### Complementary Tools